CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/README.md

 Read this if you want to make a page/post, fix/break something.
 If it works local it should work on GH Pages
 ## Installation

-Installing Jekyll is easy and straight-forward, but there are a few requirements you’ll need to make sure your system has before you start.

 ### Requirements
 * Git
 * Ruby (including development headers) Will be in your distribution Repo.